Ruiner (video game): Development and release

-Ruiner was developed by Polish indie game studio Reikon Games and published by Devolver Digital.
+Ruiner was the first game to be developed by Polish indie game studio Reikon Games, with Devolver Digital funding and publishing the game.
 The game was released for Linux, PlayStation 4, Microsoft Windows, Xbox One on 26 September 2017.
 A Nintendo Switch version was released on June 18, 2020.

 Reception

 Critical reception towards Ruiner was generally positive.
 Omri Pettite of PC Gamer stated that "Ruiner is gorgeous, a sensory feast inspired by the works of cyberpunk's 1980s heyday, in which a silent, masked protagonist travels through the nightscapes and industrial jungles of a grit-tech 2091.
 Underneath, a thumping top-down action game delivers sword-sharp combat, the familiarity of its design offset by the constant urge to simply stand still and drink everything in."

-In his review for both the game and Cuphead, Ben "Yahtzee" Croshaw of Zero Punctuation said he didn't like Ruiner because it felt like "a cyberpunk ripoff of Hotline Miami with none of what made Hotline Miami interesting [...]
-Yeah, the fights were hard, but I wasn't getting that all-important sense of payoff; all I felt I was "earning" was more chances to fight boring gang members in murky environments."
+Film adaptation

+On December 17, 2020, EuropaCorp announced their acquisition of rights to produce a television adaptation of the game.
+As of 2025, the project had not materialized.

+On August 20, 2024, it was announced that Universal Pictures had acquired the rights to develop a film adaptation of the game with Wes Ball directing and Michael Arlen Ross writing the screenplay.
+The film will be produced by Kelly McCormick and David Leitch of 87North Productions alongside Ball and Joe Hartwick Jr. of Oddball Entertainment and Dmitri M. Johnson and Michael Lawrence Goldberg of Story Kitchen.
+Reikon Games will serve as executive producers, with Ryan Jones and Jacqueline Garell overseeing the project on behalf of the studio.